kreemer/devcon/docs/BROWSER_INTEGRATION.md

 ### Socket not found
 - Ensure the socket server is running: `devcon socket --daemon`
-- Check if the socket file exists: `ls -la ~/.devcon/browser.sock`
+- Check if the socket file exists in your XDG runtime directory

 ### Permission denied
-- Check socket permissions: `ls -la ~/.devcon/browser.sock`
+- Check socket permissions in your XDG runtime directory
 - Ensure your user has access to the socket file

 ### Browser not opening